Beastslash/about/governance/code-of-conduct.md

 ### 5. Stay safe off-platform
 We do not actively look for violations of the Beastslash Code of Conduct outside of Beastslash products; however, certain egregious or dangerous off-platform behavior — such as stalking, sexual harassment, physical harm, and grooming — may cause us to react.

-## Reprecussions
+## Sanctions
-Reprecussions for violating the Beastslash Code of Conduct can include:
+Sanctions for violating the Beastslash Code of Conduct can include:
 * verbal or written warnings,
 * account suspensions and terminations,
 * disqualification from special events,